-Intramuscular Stimulation (IMS) is a total system for the diagnosis and treatment of myofascial pain syndromes (chronic pain conditions that occur in the musculoskeletal system when there is no obvious sign of injury or inflammation).
-Gunn IMS is a specialized physiotherapy service that Healthx provides to our patients.
-It requires practitioners to have extensive physiotherapy experience before being admitted to training.
+Intramuscular Stimulation, also known as Gunn IMS, is a system for the diagnosis and treatment of myofascial pain syndromes.
+Myofascial pain syndromes are persistent pain conditions that occur in the musculoskeletal system where there is no obvious sign of injury and inflammation.

 IMS is grounded in Western Medical Science, and uses acupuncture needles that are designed to penetrate deep within muscle tissue, specifically targeting injured muscles that have contracted and become shortened from distress.